ChielChiel/MyCsv/README.md

 require("../config.php"); //sets Root dir so that all file paths are relative to the webservers root require("includes/Mycsv.php"); //The Mycsv class

 $conn = new mycsv("/data/", "myDB"); //folder where your "databases" are stored and the name of your "database" aka folder.
-So the location is from the root of your directory "/data/myDB/".
+//So the location is from the root of your directory "/data/myDB/".
 In here will your tables or .csv files be stored.

 if ($conn->connect_error) {
     die("Connection failed: " . $conn->connect_error);